leanh153/Android-Alarm/README.md

 **Note** this for the case you have already opened one project.
 * Step 1:
 ```
-- On the File menu click Open
+- On the File menu Tab click Open
 ```

 ![image one](https://github.com/leanh153/Android-Alarm/blob/master/images/open.png)